DanielStutzbach/blist/README.txt

 None of the above operations have a noticeable delay, even though the lists have over 500 million elements due to line 3.
-The BList has two key features that allow it to pull this off this performance:
+The BList has two key features that allow it to pull off this performance:

 1. Internally, a B+Tree is a wide, squat tree.
 Each node has a maximum of 128 children.
 If the entire list contains 128 or fewer